MASSHUU12/program-runner/README.md

 The JSON file should be in the following format:

 > "Name" is just to make everything look nice in the console, you can leave these fields blank, or write anything there.
->
-> For commands, write the command itself in "Path".

 ```json
 [